JLalomia/117_SSG/RD.md

 ### WHEN
 - Development Start: Ryan Dahl started working on Node.js in 2009.
 - First Release: Node.js was first released in May 2009, during a time when web applications were increasingly relying on real-time data and interactivity.
+### WHERE
+- **San Francisco, California**: Ryan Dahl was based in San Francisco when he developed Node.js in 2009.
+- **Global Usage**: After its release, Node.js quickly gained traction and spread globally, with major tech companies and startups adopting it for scalable, high-performance server-side applications.
+- **Open Source Community**: Node.js development is largely driven by contributions from a worldwide open-source community, with major contributors from countries across the globe, including the U.S., Europe, and Asia.
+Many key advancements and updates are discussed at international conferences such as NodeConf and JSConf.
 ### HOW
 - Event-Driven Architecture: Node.js uses an event-driven, non-blocking I/O model, which means it can handle multiple operations simultaneously without waiting for any single operation to complete.
 - JavaScript Language: By leveraging JavaScript on the server, developers could use a single language across the entire web stack (both client and server), simplifying development and improving collaboration between frontend and backend teams.